Arsenal21/software-license-manager/README.md

 ## 📦 Features:

 -   Create license keys
--   Check the status of a license key from from your application (remotely)
+-   Check the status of a license key from your application (remotely)
 -   Activate a license key from your application (remotely)
 -   Deactivate a license key (remotely)
 -   Delete a license key (remotely)